 Even in the midst of a significant pandemic and global health issue, hackers have continued to act in malicious ways, attacking businesses and individuals alike.
 As technology advances, and we rely on the digital world more commonly after the pandemic, it’s important for everyone to be vigilant.

 The latest hacking statistics show companies and individual users need to take more care in ensuring they protect themselves fully against criminal attacks.
-Whether it’s using stronger passwords or being more cautious about the files you open, we all need to do our part.
+Whether it’s using stronger passwords via a dedicated password manager app or being more cautious about the files you open, we all need to do our part.